 Find out how and why to Advertise with Melbourne Fringe

 As per your contract, you must include the Festival logo on all of your marketing collateral (posters, postcards, advertising, etc).
 Before you use the logos on any of your promotional material, make sure you read the Conditions of Use.
-Melbourne Fringe 2020 collateral will be available for use shortly.
+Download Melbourne Fringe Logos and Assets here

 Melbourne Fringe is for everyone and we are committed to being an accessible festival for all artists and audience members.